 - Cookie containers are used to isolate apps so you can sign-in to multiple accounts of the same type at the same time e.g. Gmail, Microsoft Teams, Slack, Trello etc. We also call this 'Sandboxing'.

-- All apps in Wavebox must have a Cookie Profile.
+- All apps in Wavebox must have a Cookie Container.
 If you use the same sign-in for a set of apps you should choose the same profile e.g. Gmail and Google Hangouts.
 Example: Any apps you sign-in to using the same Google or Microsoft account should link to the same profile e.g. Trello, Slack.
-This means that a Trello link you click on in Slack will open up in the Trello with the same profile that is already signed-in.
+This means that a Trello link you click on in Slack will open up in the Trello with the same container that is already signed-in.

 - When you add your first app, Wavebox will automatically create your first cookie profile (Primary/Default).
 Subsequent apps will use this by default unless they need to be sandboxed.
 Any apps which share the same cookie profile in Wavebox, even if you login using different details, will try to work together e.g. a link you click on in Slack will open up in Trello etc.